Cyfrin/solidity-ast-rs/CONTRIBUTING.md

 foundry-compilers is not yet 1.0 therefore we will always be behind.
 (That's okay)

 14. Once the upgraded release is made on soldiity-ast-rs, go back to to Aderyn's branch.
+This time, uncomment the first line (highlited below).
+And uncomment the line below it (which you commented above).

-This time, uncomment a different line shown below.
-Bump up the value of the tag shown below to point to the latest soldiity-ast-rs version that was just released.
+ Bump up the value of the `tag` to point to the latest soldiity-ast-rs version that was just released.

 <img width="1269" height="617" alt="Screenshot 2026-01-10 at 1 22 50 PM" src="https://github.com/user-attachments/assets/09126e1c-6fc1-4770-9408-f3aea5852bdf" />

-15. Push the aderyn changes to remote branch.
+15. Push the local aderyn changes to remote branch.
 Let the CI re-run integration tests.
 (We know for sure this time, that it will pass)

 16. Merge Aderyn changes to `dev` branch (which acts like main branch)